Employer of Record

 Penalties for Non-Compliance

-Individuals required to file must pay the difference between total tax payable and any deductions made at source by the due date to avoid a penalty of 25% on total or deficit tax.
+Individuals required to file must pay the difference between total tax payable and any deductions made at source by the due date to avoid additional charges under the law.

 Universal Self-Assessment

 Under this system, individuals can submit their tax returns electronically or manually by the specified deadline, along with the payment of any owed taxes.
-The Deputy Commissioner of Taxes (DCT) will issue an acknowledgment, which serves as an assessment order for the fiscal year.
-Tax returns submitted may be selected for audit within two years of the assessment year, except if they show a 15% increase in income over the last assessment year.
+The tax authority will issue an acknowledgment, which may serve as the basis for assessment subject to audit or review under the applicable law.

 Deadline for Filing Tax Returns